jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 This function may return `$crypto_errno.unsupported_feature` if key generation is not supported by the host for the chosen algorithm.

+The function may also return `unsupported_algorithm` if the algorithm is not supported by the host.

 Example usage:

 ```rust